Your Complete Smart Home Guide

 Z-Wave

-Z-Wave is the name of a wireless communications protocol that lets devices connect with each other and the app using low-energy radio waves.
-In 2019, there were over 26,000 products that worked with Z-Wave, making it an increasingly popular connectivity option.
+Z-Wave is a wireless communications protocol that lets devices connect with each other and a companion app using low-energy radio waves.
+As of 2026, there are over 4,500 certified Z-Wave products, and the ecosystem continues to grow as more manufacturers adopt the standard.

 Zigbee